 Be sure to take multiple shots from different angles during your shoot so you can practice combining them during your later edits.
 It’s good to have an idea of what sequence you want to end up with before you start filming, as this will help you get a feel for how to manage future video projects.

-Step 2: Import and rearrange the order of your shots
+Step 2: Import & rearrange the shot order

 Once you’re happy with the footage you’ve collected, boot up your new video editing software and open a new project.
 Next, connect your camera to your computer and import your footage.
 Typically, you can do this by dragging video files into the project resources pane of the editor or through a file import wizard.